ethereum/ethereum-org-website/src/content/roadmap/future-proofing/index.md

 ---
 title: Future-proofing Ethereum
-description: High level overview of how Ethereum is set up for the future
+description: Some parts of the roadmap are not necessarily required for scaling or securing Ethereum in the near-term, but set Ethereum up for stability and reliability for centuries to come.
+These upgrades cement Ethereum as the resilient, decentralized base layer for the future, whatever it may hold.
 lang: en
 image: ../../../assets/upgrades/core.png
 alt: "Ethereum roadmap"